Where is Mount Everest Located?

 Spiritual Reverence: The local communities of the Everest region revere the mountain as Sagarmatha, which in Nepal signifies the "Forehead of the Sky" and Chomolugma, "The Goddess Mother of the World" in Tibet.
 Both names are profound symbols that resonate with those living in its shadow.

-Geographical Location of Mount Everest
+Geographical Location of Mount Everest: Where is Mt Everest?

 Popularly known as the pinnacle of our planet, Mount Everest is precisely located at coordinates 27.9881° N latitude and 86.9250° E longitude.
 These precise figures establish it as a distinctive landmark in the majestic Himalayas' heart.